A Coreset Selection of Coreset Selection Literature: Introduction and Recent Advances: Training-Oriented Methods

 \subsection{Gradient Matching Based}

 In contrast to previous approaches, gradient matching focuses on reconstructing the total gradient of the full dataset using only a subset of samples.
-This ties subset selection directly to the training optimization path.
+This ties coreset selection directly to the training optimization path.